 I’m Waiting For My Man by Tom Lavagnino

-Additional Information Regarding the Odd Incident that occurred in the 1st Ave L Staton on Tuesday Night by Natalina Lopez
+The Odd Incident that Occurred in the 1st Ave L Staton on Tuesday Night by Natalina Lopez

 Cooperative by Christian Missonak

 Lenin in Love on the Lower by Jonathon Ward

 Alexander M. Cole (Tad- I’m Waiting/Matt- Lenin), Hannah Hakim (Rachel-Lenin/Shelly-Additional Information), Casey Killoran (Eugenia-Lenin/Sandy-The Plan), Rhasaan Oyasaba Manning (Elliot- I’m Waiting/Isaac-Cooperative), Ron Moreno (Vladimir/Cesar – Lenin/ Petro – Additional Information), Rebecca Ana Pena (Alej- Cooperative/Callie- Additional Information), Joan Porter (Marge – The Plan), Ryan Wright (Lucas-Cooperative/Johnny, Kurt- Additional Information).

 Artistic director Alex Roe; direction by Rachael Langton; stage manager Madeleine Blossom; set design by Jacob Brown; costume design by Sabrina Fabi; lighting design by Nicholas Palatella; sound design by Josh Samuels; assistant stage manager Abi Walls; electrician Noah Platte; scenic painting Lassen Paulk.

 220A East Fourth Street NY NY 10009

 $20 for general admission, $18 for students/seniors, and $10 for children 18 and under. www.metropolitanplayhouse.org/tickets or call 800 838 3006.

 May 19 – May 29, 2022